-Here was a 4-year-old who was excited and happy about somebody else’s good fortune.
+My 4-year-old was excited and happy about somebody else’s good fortune.

 When good things happen to people, my gut response is usually envy and jealousy.

-As I thought about my daughter and started composing this blog post, I wanted to know: what is the opposite of jealously?
+As I thought about my daughter and started composing this blog post, I wanted to know: what is the opposite of jealousy?
 I wasn’t sure and actually had to look it up.

 Content: in a state of peaceful happiness, Satisfied with a certain level of achievement, good fortune, etc., and not wishing for more